Offline RL by Reward-Weighted Fine-Tuning for Conversation Optimization: Introduction

 The paper is organized as follows.
-We formulate the problem of learning to ask clarifying questions as a reinforcement learning problem in \cref{sec:setting}.
-In \cref{sec:algorithms}, we formulate offline variants of our problem and show how to optimize them using weighted SFT.
+We present our setting in \cref{sec:setting}.
+In \cref{sec:algorithms}, we formulate our offline RL objectives and show how to optimize them using weighted fine-tuning.
 We report our results in \cref{sec:experiments} and discuss related work in \cref{sec:related work}.
 We conclude in \cref{sec:conclusions}.